tweag/asterius/docs/ahc-link.md

 ### `--input-hs ARG`

 The Haskell `Main` module's file path.
 This option doesn't have a default and is mandatory; all others are optional.
+This works only for `ahc-link`.

+### `--input-exe ARG`

+The "executable" file path.
+This works only for `ahc-dist`, and is also mandatory.

 ### `--input-mjs ARG`